leonawicz/tabr/README.md

-It may not look particularly beneficial here, but for more complex music it can be easier to reason about the phrase under construction when using this format to bind information by time step rather.
+It may not look particularly beneficial here, but for more complex music it can be easier to reason about the phrase under construction when using this format to bind information by time step rather by information type.
 See `?sf_phrase` for a comparison with `phrase` and the various ways you can do phrase construction in `tabr` for equivalent results.
 If you are looking to do quick, easy and basic tabbing, you may want to consider using the single-argument input method of the `sf_phrase` function.
 The package vignettes focus on general use cases using the `phrase` function rather than `sf_phrase`.

 Note above that `tabr` also exports the pipe `%>%` operator.
 Even given the hierarchy of objects involved in the series of steps to move from a